1. Are your honorary degrees legitimate?

 We encourage recipients to select disciplines from our list that reflect their background and experiences.
 However, from time to time we receive requests for disciplines that are not included on our list.
 As a religious organization, we can only award degrees in fields that fall within the realm of our mission.
 If you have made contributions to a field that is not in our list, but that is related to religion and/or spirituality, please contact us and we will let you know whether we are able to award such a degree.

 The best way to make your donation is directly on our website, using using major credit or debit card, or through PayPal.
 As we receive your payment immediately, we can dispatch your honorary doctorate without any delay.

 No, unfortunately we do not accept payments by Western Union, Money Gram, or other similar money transfer services.

 13. How long will it take to receive my honorary degree?

 This depends on where you live.
 In an effort to keep our donation fees low, we use standard shipping services.
-If you live outside of the United States, please allow up to fifteen business days for delivery after you receive your shipping confirmation, although most packets will arrive within a week.
+If you live outside of the United States, please allow up to fourteen business days for delivery after you receive your shipping confirmation, although most packets will arrive within a week.

 Still Have a Question?

 "I want to thank you for providing me with this beautiful honorary doctoral degree.
 This is an ideal way to acknowledge one's life experience and professional status.
 I now have clout and am ready to apply for senior management positions within my company.
 I highly recommend this to anyone who lacks a college degree but has many years of work experience and accumulated knowledge that more than make up for it, like myself.
 Thank you very much"

 --Aaron Carlebach.
 Honorary Professor of Community Development (Sacramento, California)